videomorph-dev/videomorph/README.md

  - [PyQt5](https://riverbankcomputing.com/software/pyqt/download5)
  - [FFmpeg](ffmpeg.org)

-You should have installed these programs and libraries for the proper functioning of VideoMorph.
+You should install these programs and libraries for VideoMorph to work properly.

 ## Contributing